httmako/shira_at/blog/source/ffmpeg.md

 There are more complex thumbnail generation commands out there.

     ffmpeg -i "input.mp4" -vf "thumbnail" -frames:v 1 input_thumbnail.jpg

+## Convert an image

+You can use ffmpeg to convert between image formats too

+    ffmpeg -i "input.jpg" output.png

+## Remove noise (like TV static) from video

+This can remove noise (e.g. flickering of pixels in the background) and "soften" videos, reducing filesize but also removing a few fine-grained details

+    ffmpeg -i "input.mp4" -vf "atadenoise" output.mp4

 # Complex Example Commands